-- 4. Verify whether or not the current topic or additional topics already contain the phrases you are adding by performing one or both of the following: - To automatically check every new phrase that is added to the topic, select the Check Similar check box. - To check whether or not the specific topic contains phrases that already exist in one or more additional SMART topics click the Check Similar button.
+- 6. Verify whether or not the current topic or additional topics already contain the phrases you are adding by performing one or both of the following: - To automatically check every new phrase that is added to the topic, select the Check Similar check box. - To check whether or not the specific topic contains phrases that already exist in one or more additional SMART topics, click the Check Similar button.

 If the system finds a match, you can use the existing phrase instead of creating a new one, or modify your entry to create a new phrase.
-If a phrase is a duplicate of an existing phrase, a red M flag is inserted beside the phrase and the duplicate phrase is displayed with blue text as follows: want to < report > a problem with < reception > For additional information, refer to the red M flag tool tip.
+If a phrase is a duplicate of an existing phrase, a red M flag is inserted beside the phrase and the duplicate phrase is displayed with blue text as follows:

-Genesys recommends to check all new
+For additional information, refer to the red M flag tool tip.

-ophrases at once, since this verification process requires significant system resources.
+Tip: Genesys recommends to check all new phrases at once, since this verification process requires significant system resources.

-3. Define a Strictness for selected phrases:
+7. Define a Strictness for the selected phrases:

 By default, each topic phrase is assigned the same strictness value assigned to the topic itself.
 The strictness given to a phrase overrides the topic's strictness.
-When a phrase is given a strictness level, the level appears beside the phrase in the list $30^{\circ}$ U i think my < phone > is broken
+When a phrase is given a strictness level, the level appears beside the phrase in the list 30° U is think my < phone > is broken